Hector M. Lopez, M.D.—Board President and Medical Director

 According to Ms. Hogan, the difference IPN makes in the growth and development of independent practitioners comes from the services IPN offers to its member physicians.
 IPN’s many beneficial services include Credentialing, Provider Relations, IPN Member Physician/Office Manager meetings, and Value-Added Programs.
 Each of these services aims to benefit member physicians by providing educational meetings and office visits, alleviating repetitive credentialing submissions, and discounted vendor services.

-Grant Thomas Lutz has been employed by IPN since 2008 and brings more than twenty years of health care information systems experience to his role as Information Systems Manager.
-Mr. Lutz began his career with IPN as an Network Analyst before assuming his current position.
+Grant Thomas Lutz has been employed by IPN since 2008 and brings more than twenty years of health care information systems experience to his role as Director of Information Systems.
+Mr. Lutz began his career with IPN as an Network Analyst, was promoted to Information Systems Manager before assuming his current position.
 Among his duties are overseeing acquisitions, configuration, and maintenance of hardware, software, networks and subsystems, telecommunications, database management, and application development for IPN.

 Prior to joining IPN, Mr. Lutz was the Technical Support Manager/System Administrator at Medical Information Management Systems (MIMS), an EMR software company targeting Physical, Occupational and Speech Therapy practices, for 10 years.